DataDog/documentation/content/en/network_monitoring/devices/network_topology_map.md

 {{< img src="/network_device_monitoring/network_topology_map/device_topology_filter_devices_hide.png" alt="The navigation option, with view filer option selected, toggling by hide unmonitored devices " style="width:80%;" >}}

-**Note:** The filter devices setting impacts what devices are shown on the Device Topology Map for _all_ queries you may make, such as if you filter by a device facet in the search bar.
+**Note:** The **Filter Devices** setting impacts what devices are shown on the Device Topology Map for _all_ queries you might make.
+For example, if you filter by a device facet in the search bar.

 Hide _N_ Unmonitored Devices - Turned OFF by default.
 : Toggling this on hides devices on the Device Topology Map that are not directly monitored by Network Device Monitoring, but still discovered by LLDP/CDP, and shown on the map from adjacent devices that are monitored by Network Device Monitoring.